 And now in October 2019 the core developers and Larry Wall has decided to officially rename the language.
 Nobody knows what this will mean for the futures of the two, now explicitly separate, languages.
 But we can only hope for a long and happy life for both of them.

-This brand new web site («Raku Musings») uses the new name, but my old articles (using «Perl 6») are available at the old web side («Perl 6 Musings») at perl6.eu.
+This brand new web site («Raku Musings») uses the new name, but my old articles 1-37 (using «Perl 6» and originally published on perl6.eu), has been rewritten to reflect the language rename and moved here.

 You may have